mystic-ai/distribute-challenge/README.md

 ```

 ### Deliverable
-- The function will be serialised and sent to a local server where it will be distributed across different workers.
+- Build an API that distributes a given function across different workers.
 - The number of workers will be allocated to maximise throughput.
+- Load test the API and demonstrate with a monitoring system of your choice throughput and allocation to each worker.

 #### Interface
 ```python